 Goat is the first livestock to be domesticated.
 It gives milk, hide, meat and hide.
 The milk is the best milk because the fat globules found in goat milk are smallest of the all milk.
 The Fat globules size is next to the size of human milk.
 The cow milk fat globule size is bigger to goat milk fat globule size and the buffalo milk fat globule size.

 The fat in food is not broken down and broken down and is not goes in in body through the blood circulation.
 It is absorbed through the lacteal in the villi and circulated through the lymph.
-The absorption, the globule size, and the low fat content of fat are some quality of goat milk which makes it boon to cheese making and human nutrition.
-(The fat content of human, goat, cow, and buffalo milk are 2, 3, 4 and 6 %) The fat %, globule size are very close to the human milk so this milk is suitable to children and sick persons.
+The absorption, the globule size, and the low-fat content of fat are some quality of goat milk which makes it boon to cheese making and human nutrition.
+(The fat content of human, goat, cow, and buffalo milk are 2, 3, 4 and 6 %) The fat %, globule size are very close to human milk so this milk is suitable for children and sick persons.